In this tutorial you will learn about so called "Switch Nodes" (or "Switches").

 Building Switch Nodes in babelforce manager app

-This video shows you how to create Switch Nodes from scratch in babelforce manager app:
+This video shows you how to create Switch Nodes from scratch in babelforce manager app that takes into consideration holidays, business hours and whether or not agents are enabled.

 But of course, you don't have to create it from scratch.
-If you open your Application Modules, you will find one Switch Node which does exactly what the one does we created in the video.
-Click on the edit field to open it.
+If you open your Call flow manager, you will find one Switch Node which does exactly what the one does we created in the video.
+Click on the pencil to open it.

 Reading the Trigger-Rules is easy but there are a couple of things you need to know.

-- Trigger rules follow their numerical order (which is the same as the order they are listed in the App tab).
+- Trigger rules follow their numerical order (which is the same as the order they are listed in the Settings tab).

 In our case: the Switch first checks if the call arrived at a time the holiday calendar applies and only if this trigger returns false, the opening hours will be checked.
 And only if the caller reaches the platform within opening hours, the Switch checks if agents are enabled.

 The order is important.
-Because imagine you check Business Hours first and forward the caller to your line even though none of your agents is working.
+Because imagine you check Business Hours first instead of your holidays and forward the caller to your line even though none of your agents is working.
 This is not the greatest kind of customer experience.

 - If none of the triggers applies the call will always go to the After Flow, in our case the Welcome prompt "no agent enabled".

-- And lastly, when you add a Trigger, you first enter the Application module the call goes to if the trigger applies, then you enter the trigger.
+- And lastly, when you add a Trigger, you first enter the Module the call goes to if the trigger applies, then you enter the trigger.

 Give it a try!